davea42/libdwarf-code/README.md

 The tools listed there are also for msys2 meson and autotools/configure.

-The meson ninja install not only installs libdwarf-0.dll and dwarfdump.exe it updates the executables in the build tree linking to that dll so all such executables in the build tree work too.
+The msys2 meson ninja install not only installs libdwarf-0.dll and dwarfdump.exe it updates the executables in the build tree linking to that dll so all such executables in the build tree work too.

-For example:
+For example (all build environments):

     meson /tmp/libdwarf-0.4.2
     ninja